1MohamedSaid/LibraryManagementSys/README.md

 *MySQL database.

 ## How to use:
--This API is JWT authentication protected, you need to manually disable JWT authentication by commenting out the security filter part in SecurityConfig class and add "/api/patrons" in the requestMatchers.permitAll() line.
+* This API is JWT authentication protected, you need to manually disable JWT authentication by commenting out the security filter part in SecurityConfig class and add "/api/patrons" in the requestMatchers.permitAll() line.

--Now you can add a patron that can act as an admin after JWT authentication is enabled by uncommenting the security filter part in SecurityConfig class, and remove the "/api/patrons" part from the requestMatchers.permitAll() line for properly utilizing JWT authentication.
+* Now you can add a patron that can act as an admin after JWT authentication is enabled by uncommenting the security filter part in SecurityConfig class, and remove the "/api/patrons" part from the requestMatchers.permitAll() line for properly utilizing JWT authentication.

 ## How to login to the api:
--POST: "/api/login" --> logs in to the database using username and password,
-                        returning a JWT token to be used in further api calls.
+* POST: "/api/login" --> logs in to the database using username and password, returning a JWT token to be used in further api calls.

 ## CRUD Operations: